auth0/docs/articles/api/authentication/api-authz/_get-token.md

 }) %>

 :::warning
-This flow should only be used from highly trusted applications that **cannot do redirects**.
-If you can use redirect-based flows from your apps we recommend using the [Authorization Code Grant](#authorization-code-grant) instead.
+This flow should only be used from highly-trusted applications that **cannot do redirects**.
+If you can use redirect-based flows from your app, we recommend using the [Regular Web App Login Flow](#regular-web-app-login-flow) instead.
 :::

-This is the OAuth 2.0 grant that highly trusted apps use in order to access an API.
-In this flow the end-user is asked to fill in credentials (username/password) typically using an interactive form in the user-agent (browser).
+This is the OAuth 2.0 grant that highly-trusted apps use to access an API.
+In this flow, the end-user is asked to fill in credentials (username/password), typically using an interactive form in the user-agent (browser).
 This information is sent to the backend and from there to Auth0.
 It is therefore imperative that the application is absolutely trusted with this information.
-For [single-page applications](/flows/concepts/regular-web-app-login-flow) applications and [native/mobile apps](/flows/concepts/mobile-login-flow) we recommend using web flows instead.
+For [single-page applications](/flows/concepts/single-page-login-flow) and [native/mobile apps](/flows/concepts/mobile-login-flow) we recommend using web flows instead.

 ### Request Parameters